Susurrus/gattii/README.rst

 Gattii is currently **ALPHA-LEVEL SOFTWARE**!
 This is as much a learning experience for me as it is a productive piece of software.
 This project is under active and frequent development.
 There are many known and unknown problems as well as missing functionality.
 Additionally this project pushes the limits of several packages (gtk-rs and serial-rs especially) and as such development may be slow at times.

-That being said, the current functionality is allows for connecting to serial ports (that are automatically detected on Windows and Linux) and receiving data.
+That being said, the current functionality is allows for connecting to serial ports (that are automatically detected on Windows and Linux) and both the sending and receiving of data.
 Additionally the port and baud rate can be changed.

 Software Requirements
 =====================